isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 3\.
 The report complements other big data and AI reports and ethical guidelines such as the ‘Ethics Framework for Big Data in Health and Research’ by the Science, Health, and Policy-relevant Ethics in Singapore (SHAPES) working group and the AI in Healthcare Guidelines (AIHGle) co-developed by the Ministry of Health (MOH), Health Sciences Authority (HSA) and Integrated Health Information Systems (IHiS).

 4\.
-The public consultation takes place for about 9 weeks from 26 Apr 2023 to 27 Jun 2023.
+The public consultation will last for a period of 9 weeks from 26 April 2023 to 27 June 2023.

 **Big Data and AI – Recent Developments**